- Upcoming Maintenance Oct. 24, 2014

 You're in our support Wiki now, and that's a great place to start!
 We highly suggest that before you send us email, you visit our FAQ.
 If you're just getting started our Training Videos might be useful to you.

-If your answer isn't there, you can email us at firstname.lastname@example.org.
+If your answer isn't there, you can email us at email@example.com.
 Please send all email to this address and not to any of our staff directly.
 This will ensure your support request gets entered into our tracker, and will get your questions answered as quickly as possible.
 Please keep the subject line as descriptive as possible and include any pertinent details to your problem (i.e. job ids, commands run, working directory, program versions,.. etc).
+If the problem is occurring on a headnode, please be sure to include the name of the headnode.
+This can be found by running the hostname command.

 We are also available on IRC on the freenode chat servers in the channel #beocat.
 This is useful especially if you have a quick question, as you'd be surprised the times when at least one of us is around.
 If you do have a question be sure to mention m0zes and/or kylehutson in your message, and it should grab our attention.
 Available from a web browser here.